ndag/PHoDMSs/README.md

 |**Setting 4**| separation 0, radius 0, alignment 1, radius 150, cohesion 1, radius 50|
 |**Setting 5**| Time-varying parameters.
 Details are omitted (One instance is illustrated as the gif above).|

-We computed the Betti-0 functions of all the DMSs and computed pairwise erosion distances among these.
+We computed the Betti-0 functions of all the DMSs and computed pairwise erosion distances.
 We carried out the **Single Linkage Hierarchical Clustering** as well as the **Multidimensional Scaling**.
 The result is given below:

 | SLHC  | MDS |
 | ------------- | ------------- |